 - It Creates Harmonious Synergy: Each department holds value on their own.
 Put them together and that’s when the real magic happens.
-If departments operate as silos, in all areas but definitely in L&D, then they waste resources, miss opportunities and zap productivity.
+If departments operate as silos, in all areas but definitely in L&D, then they waste resources, miss opportunities, and zap productivity.
 Connections need facilitating.
 Cross-department action needs to take place whereby L&D goals and aspirations are discussed and facilitated.
-If for no other reason, we should ask ourselves what is the point of being a cohesive organisation if one department can’t learn lessons gained from another?
+If for no other reason, we should ask ourselves what is the point of being a cohesive organization if one department can’t learn lessons gained from another?
 Are we really intent on all making the same mistakes over and over?

 - It Bolsters Efficiency: Let’s think about the individual employee for the moment.
 Let’s say they’ve been on a course and learned something new.
 As it stands, they are the only one to benefit at present.
-However, if that employee’s learning is shared with others, and accessible to others, through facilitated communication, then every facet of the organisation stands to benefit from it.
-If ever there was an argument for a central hub of knowledge, learning, performance and development, then it’s this!
+However, if that employee’s learning is shared with others, and accessible to others, through facilitated communication, then every facet of the organization stands to benefit from it.
+If ever there was an argument for a central hub of knowledge, learning, performance, and development, then it’s this!
 Every single investment in L&D has exponential power.
 What’s more, when a collaborative approach is taken, then the knowledge of the individual learner becomes the knowledge of the business, and isn’t simply lost, should that particular employee move on.

 It is Vital to Promote Cross-Departmental Collaboration